-On the evening of Saturday, October 14th we are proud to present sound/visual artist Mykel Boyd (IL), Jeff Chenault’s dark ambient solo project Central Inhabitants (CMH), David Reed’s dark ambient solo project Envenomist (CMH), and experimental electric guitarist Mike Shiflet (CMH).
+On the evening of Saturday, October 14th we are proud to present sound/visual artist Mykel Boyd (IL), Jeff Chenault’s dark ambient solo project Central Inhabitants (CMH), and David Reed’s dark ambient solo project Envenomist (CMH), with very special guest visual and spoken word artist John M. Bennet (CMH).
 The performance will take place at the It Looks Like Its Open gallery (13 E. Tulane Rd, cmh 43202).
 Admission: $5.
 Doors 7:30pm.
 BYOB, all ages.

 About the performers: